OlegKozina/DogClub/README.md

 Added adaptive design to each section.

-An easy way to browse the site is by using github preview: https://htmlpreview.github.io/?https://github.com/OlegKozina/DogSite/blob/main/index.html
+An easy way to browse the site is by following the link: https://olegkozina.github.io/DogSite/